mdrichardson/FUTpuppeteer/README.md

 ## Needs to be done, but won't be unless I pick the project back up

 - [ ] Make install easier
-- [ ] Don't save passwords in plain text
 - [ ] Have it create databases from scratch
 - [ ] Have it auto-generate blank `bot*.yml` if `Session(bot_number=*)` doesn't exist
 - [ ] Store all settings in database, instead of yaml files
 - [ ] Completely refactor to use [oczkers' FUT api wrapper](https://github.com/futapi/fut) instead of Selenium
-  * The increased likelihood of being caught is worth the increased speed
+  * The increased likelihood of being caught is worth the increased speed, unless web app security increases significantly in the future
 - [ ] Write unit tests